Nature and conservation

 - There are toilets and parking at Godley Head and Taylors Mistake.

 - There are steep, unfenced cliffs - keep children under close supervision at all times.

-- Dogs are allowed on a lead.
-But they can’t go on Taylors Mistake beach in summer months.
+- Dogs are allowed on a lead, but they can’t go onto Taylors Mistake beach in summer months.

 - The area is very exposed.
 Take appropriate clothing for all weathers.